jerrymooyman/jerrymooyman.github.io/_posts/2016-06-03-javascript-promises.md

      * invoke your callback
      * invoke it only once
      * etc.
 2. You invariably need to perform some action when your ajax call resolves.
 If these actions in turn require a further ajax call, you create a series of nested callbacks.
-This creates an anti pattern known as callback hell.
+This creates an anti pattern known as 'the pyramid of death' or callback hell.

 # Promises